 Ansible is an open-source product that automates cloud provisioning, configuration management, and application deployments.
 When using Ansible you can easily provision virtual machines, containers, and networks and complete cloud infrastructures.
-Also, Ansible it allows you to automate the deployment and configuration of resources in your environment.
+Also, Ansible allows you to automate the deployment and configuration of resources in your environment.
 Ansible includes a suite of Ansible modules that can be executed directly on remote hosts or via playbooks.
 Users can also create their own modules.
-Modules can be used to control system resources – such as services, packages, or files – or execute system commands.
+Modules can be used to control system resources – such as services, packages, files or execute system commands.
 In this article, you will be learning how Ansible can be used to implement Infrastructure as Code (IaC), and how to automate infrastructure deployments in the Cloud with Ansible and Azure pipelines.
 Also refer to some of the related guides: How to install Ansible on Windows with Cygwin, how to install and configure Ansible on Ubuntu, how to configure a remote server (windows) to Support Ansible, and how to install Kerberos packages in Windows via Cygwin.

 To get started. - You will need a valid and active Azure account.
 If you do not have one, you can sign up here. - You will need an Azure DevOps account.
 If you do not have one, you can sign up here. - You can as well use the Azure DevOps Demo Generator to provision the project on your Azure DevOps organization.
 This URL will automatically select Ansible template in the demo generator.